Grandparents Rights To See Grandchildren

 The family court will look at whether or not you can spend time with your grandchild and if so, what sort of contact would be in the child’s interest.
 There are two types: i) Indirect Contact – letters, telephone calls. ii) Direct Contact – seeing your grandchild face to face.

-If permission is granted for your application to be heard.
-The court will appoint a CAFCASS Welfare Officer to speak to everyone involved in the case.
+If permission is granted for your application to be heard, the court will appoint a CAFCASS Welfare Officer to speak to everyone involved in the case so cafcass can assess you about your grandparents rights.
 The officer will look into all of the issues raise concerning the welfare of the child or children.
-Following this, a CAFCASS report will be sent to the courts to assist them in deciding on the contact arrangements.
+Following this, a CAFCASS grandparents rights report will be sent to the courts to assist them in deciding on the contact arrangements.

 For further information, take a look at our blog post that answers some of the frequently asked questions regarding CAFCASS.